rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 > __Genetic Engineering__
 >
-> "Genetic engineering, also called recombinant DNA technology, involves the group of techniques used to cut up and join together genetic material, especially DNA from different biological species, and to introduce the resulting hybrid DNA into an organism in order to form new combinations of heritable genetic material."
-[Def.[^DNA_book]]
+> Genetic engineering, also called recombinant DNA technology, involves the group of techniques used to cut up and join together genetic material, especially DNA from different biological species, and to introduce the resulting hybrid DNA into an organism in order to form new combinations of heritable genetic material.
 >
+> [_It's in Your DNA: From Discovery to Structure, Function and Role in Evolution, Cancer and Aging._[^DNA_book]]
+>
 > Genetic engineering is defined as the direct manipulation of an organism’s genes including heritable and nonheritable recombinant DNA constructs.
+>
 > [See <https://www.sciencedirect.com/topics/neuroscience/genetic-engineering> and <https://www.sciencedirect.com/science/article/pii/B9780123978561000027>]

 > __Gene editing__